Benjamin144/Python-MySQL/README.md

 ## Cursor
 A data structure that allows us to access the rows of data in a database.
 Allows us to run SQL queries and access the results.
 Create a cursor from a database connection then use it to execute SQL

+## Create A Table
+The SQL 'CREATE TABLE' command, Creates a DB Table, Executes the command, giving it the names and types of columns that the table should contain.

+## INSERT
+The SQL 'INSERT' command Inserts Data Into A Table, Specify the table and columns to insert into, and the values for each column

+## EXECUTE MANY
+A method of the cursor object, which allows multiple SQL Statements to be executed.
+We do this by passing a SQL statement and a list of tuples containing data values, and the statement will be executed for each tuple.